Moose Mason: Family

 Moose is the son of Jerry and Marilyn Mason.

 Like most characters, Moose has a sibling who is only featured a few times.
 Marsha Mason, Moose's freshman sister, is featured in Betty and Veronica Double Digest #20 in "Moose's Sister" (Parts 1 & 2).
 Marsha starts school at Riverdale High School, and Reggie Mantle began dating her.
 After two weeks of dating, Moose finds out and beats up Reggie for dating his sister.
 Marsha has been seen before as a cameo in comics.

-In the New Riverdale era, Moose is the oldest of 5 and has 4 younger siblings that appeared in Reggie and Me miniseries and Big Moose one shot comic.
+In the New Riverdale era, Moose is the oldest of 5.
+His 4 younger siblings appeared in the Reggie and Me miniseries and the one-shot comic Big Moose.

 In one story, Moose's great-grandfather is revealed as Lazlo Kharandashikov.
 At Ellis Island, afraid of being turned away because of his long name, he gives it as Lazlo Mannson, after a passing ice cream wagon.
 The official changes this further to Leslie Mason.
 He departs Ellis Island for Chicago.

 In one story Moose is shown to have two large, shaggy hounds as pets.